ilkar399/PathfinderAutoBuff/README.md

 ## Credits to
-Spacehamster, Hambeard, Holic92, Hsinyu Chan and Narria/Cabarius
+Spacehamster, Hambeard, Holic92, Hsinyu Chan, Vek17 and Narria